Parallel agents need lanes, not branch noise.

 A JobBundle model for local process execution, containers, and future user-owned compute.

-Secrets and environment management with refs, grants, local development backends, and redaction.
+Secrets and environment management with refs, grants, local backends, and redaction.

 Compatibility for import, export, mirroring, and migration so teams can adopt gradually.